codatio/codat-docs/docs/data-model/bank-feeds/bank-feeds.md

 import DataTypes from '@components/global/DataTypes'

-Bank feeds uses the same underlying models as Accounting API, but with minor differences to what fields are used and required.
-The data model for accounting data sources includes all the accounting and banking data types that you can either:
+Bank feeds uses the same underlying models as Accounting API, but with minor differences in what fields are used and required.
+The data model for accounting data sources includes all the accounting and banking data types that you can:

 - Get from the Codat API
 - Create, update, and delete from a given accounting platform